ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

 <!--##istutorial#-->
 <!--This section is identical in all openshift tutorials, copy/paste any changes-->
-## Create an {{site.data.keyword.openshiftshort}} cluster
+## Create a {{site.data.keyword.openshiftshort}} cluster
 {: #openshift-service-mesh-create_openshift_cluster}
 {: step}

-With {{site.data.keyword.openshiftlong_notm}}, you have a fast and secure way to containerize and deploy enterprise workloads in {{site.data.keyword.openshiftshort}} clusters. {{site.data.keyword.openshiftshort}} clusters build on Kubernetes container orchestration that offers consistency and flexibility for your development lifecycle operations.
+With {{site.data.keyword.openshiftlong_notm}}, you have a fast and secure way to containerize and deploy enterprise workloads in clusters. {{site.data.keyword.openshiftshort}} clusters build on Kubernetes container orchestration that offers consistency and flexibility for your development lifecycle operations.

 In this section, you will provision a {{site.data.keyword.openshiftlong_notm}} cluster in one (1) zone with two (2) worker nodes:

-1. Log into your {{site.data.keyword.cloud_notm}} account and create an {{site.data.keyword.openshiftshort}} cluster from the [{{site.data.keyword.openshiftshort}} cluster create page](https://{DomainName}/kubernetes/catalog/create?platformType=openshift).
+1. Log into your {{site.data.keyword.cloud_notm}} account and create a {{site.data.keyword.openshiftshort}} cluster from the [{{site.data.keyword.openshiftshort}} cluster create page](https://{DomainName}/kubernetes/catalog/create?platformType=openshift).
 2. Set the **Orchestration service** to **4.9.x version of {{site.data.keyword.openshiftshort}}**.
 3. Select your OCP entitlement.
 4. Under **Infrastructure** choose Classic or VPC